FLUX-SE/all_docs/documentation/settings.md

 ## Output Gain (7)

-It can’t be set when the Link to Output Gain button is engaged
+It can’t be set when the Link to Output Gain button is engaged.